kanidm/kanidm/book/src/integrations/oauth2.md

 need to be embedded in every client.

 Another common example is native applications that use a redirect to localhost.
-These can't have a client secret embedded, so much act as public clients.
+These can't have a client secret embedded, so must act as public clients.

 Public clients for this reason require PKCE to bind a specific browser session to its OAuth2 exchange.
 PKCE can not be disabled for public clients for this reason.